dreamcatcher-tech/network/Inbox/2025-05-02 1846 api keys for machines.md

 maybe oauth can be used to provide a valid signing key, and we sign every message ? or just sign using the in browser wallet.

-we will load as one
+we will load as one of the subject or other keys the repo that the machine is registered to before doing any checking or verification. we will set its type as a machine key, and will switch in how we check it.

+If the key is registered against the repo, then we will load up the did:key and extract out the